 19. Our need to be valued does not decrease the longer we are married.
 Couples who have great marriages have learned to prioritize one another no matter what is going on with the rest of their lives.

 20. Generally, boundaries start with a curious, empathetic exploration of YOUR needs, values, and limits.
 Boundaries are established on a firm (or increasing) sense of worth as a human being – that you are worthy of being seen, heard, and valued.

 21. The point of boundaries isn’t to prop them on others.
 It’s to figure out your margins, what you need to stay grounded, safe, thriving..

 22. Your husband is not above God’s will or God’s Word.
 Marriage is not permission to sin or dishonor another human being.

-23. Quotes for when fighting for your marriage: The only way not to feel overrun and overwhelmed by burdens is to remember God surrounds our lives.
+23. Quotes for when fighting for your marriage: For the Christian, one way to avoid feeling overrun and overwhelmed by burdens is to remember God surrounds our lives.

 25. While God is love, He also teaches us how love does not look like, so we know what to do when it’s absent.

 26. Being a Christ-centered woman doesn’t mean you never slip up or make mistakes.
 It means you allow God to redeem the broken places and grow the healthy ones.
 It means you allow Him to form you into the woman He created you to be.